Tips for Recognizing and Appreciating Your Company's Best Asset - Your Employees

 - Employee appreciation is a little more personal - it's about making meaningful connections with your employees, like knowing (and sending cards on) their birthday, knowing their special interests such as hobbies or community/charity interests they support, and any other information they are willing to share that can personalize the employer/employee relationship.

-An effective employee appreciation and recognition program is advantageous for all businesses.
 Here are just a few ideas to get you thinking about what you might want to add to your employee appreciation efforts:

 - Celebrate Milestones.
 A popular form of employee recognition is to send eCards to employees on their work anniversary but don't forget that you can celebrate more than once a year.
 You can congratulate employees when they complete projects, get a promotion or complete some other important milestone.
 Everyone likes to feel like they are a part of something; so regularly keeping in touch with employees to show their positive progress can inspire them to take that next step forward with your company towards the next milestone.